5T33Z0/Clover-Crate/ACPI/README.md

 ## FixMCFG

-The `MCFG` (Memory Mapped Configuration Table) describes the location of the PCI Express configuration space, and this table will be present in a firmware implementation compliant to this specification version 3.0 (or later).
-Helpful when using a MacBook or MacBookPro SMBIOS.
+The `MCFG` (Memory Mapped Configuration Table) describes the location of the PCI Express configuration space.
+It will be present in firmware implementations compliant with ACPI specs 3.0 (or later).
+This fix might be helpful when using a MacBook or MacBookPro SMBIOS.
 The author of the patch is vit9696.

 If `FixMCFG` is enabled, the MCFG table will be corrected.
-However, discarding this table is also possible using the "Drop Tables" feature.
+However, discarding this table is also possible by using the "Drop Tables" feature.

+**Procdure**: To find our if you need this fix, enable it and reboot.
+After that open the original MCFG table table (stored in EFI/CLOVER/ACPI/origin) and compare it with the fixed one: in maciASL, click on "File" > "New from ACPI" and select "MCFG".
+If both tables are identical in terms of content, you don't need this fix.

 ## Halt Enabler